solana-labs/solana/book/src/ledger-replication.md

 ## Network

 Validators for PoRep are the same validators that are verifying transactions.
-They have some stake that they have put up as collateral that ensures that their work is honest.
 If a replicator can prove that a validator verified a fake PoRep, then the validator will not receive a reward for that storage epoch.

 Replicators are specialized *light clients*.
 They download a part of the ledger (a.k.a Segment) and store it, and provide PoReps of storing the ledger.